Key Takeaways

 Mastering Voice Commands and Punctuation

-One of the biggest challenges with voice input is getting punctuation right.
+One of the biggest challenges with voice input used to be getting punctuation right.
 Nobody wants to read a giant block of text without any periods or commas, right?
-Fortunately, AI keyboards can add punctuation if you know the right commands.
+Here's the great news for 2026: Many modern AI keyboards now automatically add punctuation based on your speech patterns, pauses, and intonation.
+But you still need to know manual commands for precision.

 Common punctuation commands include: